stakater/mto-docs/content/integrations/dex/readme.md

 ### 7.1 Behavior Summary

-* Creating a `Dex` CR triggers the operator to deploy and manage Dex.
+* Creating a `Dex` CR triggers the extension to deploy and manage Dex.
-* When tenants/apps are annotated with `dex.stakater.com/client-secret-name`, the operator provisions a Dex client and writes its credentials to a Kubernetes `Secret` in the tenant’s namespace:
+* When tenants/apps are annotated with `dex.stakater.com/client-secret-name`, the extension provisions a Dex client and writes its credentials to a Kubernetes `Secret` in the tenant’s namespace:

   * The **client name** is the name of the annotated CR.
   * The **Secret name** is the value of the annotation.